Home > Recipes > Staples > Homemade Lamb Bone Broth

 Caro Jensen

-Make your own lamb stock or bone broth at home using the stove, slow cooker, or Instant Pot.
-Perfect for hearty lamb soups, stews, and rich sauces.
+Make your own lamb broth or stock at home using the stove, slow cooker, or Instant Pot.
+The perfect base for hearty lamb soups, stews, and rich sauces.

 5 from 2 votes